-Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
-These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

 The colder air changes the makeup of the air during the winter.
-Warmer air is able to retain more moisture, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
+This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over the humidity in your home.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more reliably and in the maximum capacity too, which will help you reach your indoor comfort.
+Humidification is more than just adding moisture to the air in your home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more consistently and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
-It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Macon home, give Air Temperature Control a call at 478-202-3170 to learn more.
+There’s no reason to have to deal with any of the side effects of dry air in the winter.
+We’ll help show you how easy it is, so why wait?
+Adding a humidifier to your house doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+If you want to know more about adding a humidifier to your Macon home, give Air Temperature Control a call at 478-202-3170 to learn more.